DavidDock/cheers-to-beers/README.md

 This modal is a change to the wireframes created during planning.
 It was added instead of the infinite scroll on each post because the infinite scroll container adds a new scroll-bar on this website due to the layout structure and I felt it wouldn't be the ideal customer experience.
 I feel like the modal works a lot better.
 It adds interactivity to the site and allows for easy comment CRUD functionality.

+#### Related user stories:
+- As a logged in user I can add a comment to a post to interact with other users
+- As a user I can see all comments on a post to enhance interaction with the website
+- As a logged in user I can delete my own comment if I wish to
+- As a logged in user I can edit my comment if I wish to.

 ### Posts Page

 ![Posts-Page](public/documentaion/images/features/postspage.png)